Binance Listing Cost 2026: Fees, Requirements & Timeline

 Launching your own token project?
 Our experts are ready to help with listing on exchanges, market making, marketing and other solutions

-But top‑tier exposure comes with top‑tier requirements.
-In this guide, we unpack the real Binance listing cost in 2025, explain how fees are shaped by due diligence, token risk, and traction, and outline the exact steps to prepare a compliant, review‑ready application.
+This guide explains what affects Binance listing cost in 2026, how fees are shaped by due diligence, token risk, traction, and liquidity, and how to prepare a stronger, review-ready application.

 Clarifying terms helps planning: